 Traditionally, the White Leghorn has been the breed of choice for commercial poultry egg farms.
 In addition to being a powerhouse layer, the breed is very slight and small, and therefore the feed conversion ratio (how much it costs to feed the chicken compared to how many eggs they produce) is very good and allows the commercial farms to maximize their profits.

 However, Leghorns can be a bit flighty and skittish.
-A far more family-friendly breed is the Australorp.
-This gorgeous, large glossy black breed of chicken is related to the Buff Orpington, another very docile breed.
+A far more family-friendly, brown egg layer is the Australorp.
+This gorgeous, large, glossy black breed of chicken is related to the Buff Orpington, another very docile breed.
 In fact, the Australorp (Australian Orpington) holds the Guinness Book World Record for laying eggs.
-In the 1920’s, a “team” of six Australorps laid 1857 eggs in 365 days, averaging more than 309 eggs each that year.
+In the 1920s, a “team” of six Australorps laid 1,857 eggs in 365 days, averaging more than 309 eggs each that year.
 In the years following, several other Australorps broke that record, until one hen finally laid a whopping 364 eggs in 365 days!

 Another breed known for their egg-laying prowess is the Sex Link.
 Black and Red Sex Links are egg production machines!
 They tend to lay well year-round, even through the winter, when some of the other breeds slow down.
-They are also known as Black (or Red) Stars, and the red hens (or similar crossed breeds) are also sometimes called Cinnamon Queens, Golden Comets or Gold Stars.
+They are also known as Black (or Red) Stars, and the red hens (or similarly crossed breeds) are also sometimes called Cinnamon Queens, Golden Comets, or Gold Stars.

 How Many Eggs Can I Expect?